Companion Plants for Ornamental Grasses - Diane's Flower Seeds

 Ipomopsis rubra -- Scarlet-red flowers for attracting hummingbirds.
 Biennial.

-Pansy or Viola -- Annual or short-lived perennial.
+Viola -- Annual or short-lived perennial.
 Shade-tolerant.

 Related Articles